udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 In this exercise, you will apply one of the built-in Azure Policies to restrict services to the supported list provided by Trey Research.

 1. First, we need to build a list of resource types, which will be permitted, and their corresponding resource providers.
 One way to do this is to use PowerShell.
 Launch the Azure Cloud Shell and select PowerShell.
 If prompted to create storage, click the **Create storage** button.

     ![Azure portal screenshot showing the button to launch the Azure Cloud Shell.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image93.png "Azure Cloud Shell launch button")

     ![Azure portal screenshot showing the Azure Cloud Shell first launch experience.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image94.png "Azure Cloud Shell PowerShell")

-2. Enter the following script into the edit window, and run the script:
+2. Enter the following script into the window and run the script:

-    ```
+    ```powershell
     $FormatEnumerationLimit = -1
-    Get-AzureRmResourceProvider `
+    Get-AzResourceProvider `
         | Select-Object ProviderNamespace, ResourceTypes `
         | Format-List
     ```

 3. Review the list, and identify the resource providers and resource types for each of the following:

+    ```s
     Resource Name
     --------------------------
     - Resource Group